clarkedarkmatter/green-amaranth/content/pages/index.md

     section_id: hero
     title: We help grow organizations.
     content: >
-      We find teams that want innovation and results.
-If that sounds like you, let's start a conversation today.
+      We partner with teams to create new opportunities and drive results.
+We'd love to see how we can support your goals - let's start a conversation today.
     actions:
       - label: Send us a message
         url: '#'